daniserrano7/jira-clone/README.md

 ## Setup<a name="overview"></a>
 ### Install<a name="install"></a>
-The app setup is as simple as any other NPM project.
+The app setup is as simple as any other Vite NPM project.
 First, clone the repository on your local folder.

 ```
 git clone https://github.com/daniserrano7/jira-clone.git